mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 ### Summary

-Katagiri Roshi discusses the Four Foundations of Mindfulness from the viewpoint of Zen Master Dogen, focusing on the first foundation, contemplation of the body.
+Katagiri Roshi discusses the first foundation of mindfulness, mindfulness of the body, from the viewpoint of Zen Master Dogen.
 This series of talks examines the first part of the “Thirty-Seven Conditions Contributing to Bodhisattva Practice” (*Sanjūshichi-bon-bodai-bunpō*) chapter of *Shobogenzo*.
 In this talk, he introduces the topic of why we must go beyond the idea of purity or impurity of the body.
 He discusses how *samatha* (tranquility) and *vipassana* (insight) function together, and weighs in on the practice of meditating on the decomposition of human corpses.

 ### Transcript